 4.11.0a.5 PDN Connection Establishment

 During establishment of non-emergency PDN connection in the EPC, the UE and the PGW-C+SMF exchange information via PCO as described in TS 23.501 [2] clause 5.15.7.
 If the PGW-C+SMF supports more than one S-NSSAI and the APN is valid for more than one S-NSSAI, before the PGW-C+SMF provides an S-NSSAI to the UE, the PGW-C+SMF should check such that the selected S-NSSAI is among the UE's subscribed S-NSSAIs, and that the S-NSSAI is not subject to Network Slice-Specific Authentication and Authorization, by retrieving the Subscribed S-NSSAI from UDM using the Nudm_SDM_Get service operation (the PGW-C+SMF discovers and selects a UDM as described in TS 23.501 [2] clause 6.3.8).
 If the PGW-C+SMF is in a VPLMN, the PGW-C+SMF uses the Nnssf_NSSelection_Get service operation to retrieve a mapping of the Subscribed S-NSSAIs to Serving PLMN S-NSSAI values.
 If the S-NSSAIs supported by the PGW-C+SMF are all subject to NSSAA, then the PGW-C+SMF should reject the PDN connection establishment.

-During establishment of non-emergency PDN connection, if PGW-C+SMF is selected and interaction with UDM, PCF and UPF is required for a UE that has 5GS subscription but does not support 5GC NAS and is accessing via EPC/E-UTRAN, the PGW-C+SMF creates unique PDU Session ID for each PDN connection of the UE.
-If the PGW-C+SMF supports more than one S-NSSAI and the APN is valid for more than one S-NSSAI, the SMF+PGW-C may proceed as specified in first paragraph of this clause or select any S-NSSAI associated with the APN of the PDN connection.
+During establishment of non-emergency PDN connection in the EPC, if PGW-C+SMF is selected for a UE that has 5GS subscription but does not support 5GC NAS and is accessing via EPC/E-UTRAN, and if the PGW-C+SMF supports more than one S-NSSAI and the APN is valid for more than one S-NSSAI, the PGW-C+SMF may proceed as specified in first paragraph of this clause or select any S-NSSAI associated with the APN of the PDN connection.
 The PGW-C+SMF shall not provide any 5GS related parameters to the UE.

+NOTE: The PGW-C+SMF knows that the UE does not support 5GS NAS if the UE does not provide PDU Session ID in PCO (see TS 23.501 [2] clause 5.15.7).

+During establishment of emergency PDN connection:

+- The PGW-C+SMF is to be derived from the emergency APN or to be statically configured in the Emergency Configuration Data in MME.

+- 5GC interworking support with N26 or without N26 is determined based on UE's 5G NAS capability and local configuration (in the Emergency Configuration Data in MME).

+The S-NSSAI configured for the emergency APN in PGW-C+SMF is not sent to the UE by the PGW-C+SMF.
+One S-NSSAI is configured for the emergency APN.

+During establishment of non-emergency PDN connection and emergency PDN connection, if PGW-C+SMF is selected for a UE that does not support 5GC NAS, the PGW-C+SMF creates unique PDU Session ID for each PDN connection of the UE.

 The unique PDU Session ID can be created based on the EPS Bearer IDs assigned by the MME for the PDN Connections associated with the UE and not be in the range of PDU Session ID values that can be created by a 5GC NAS capable UE.

-During establishment of emergency PDN connection:

-- The PGW-C+SMF is to be derived from the emergency APN or to be statically configured in the Emergency Configuration Data in MME;

-- 5GC interworking support with N26 or without N26 is determined based on UE's 5G NAS capability and local configuration.One S-NSSAI is configured for the emergency APN in PGW-C+SMF, and such S-NSSAI is not sent to the UE by the PGW-C+SMF.

-NOTE: The PGW-C+SMF knows that the UE does not support 5GS NAS if the UE does not provide PDU Session ID in PCO (see TS 23.501 [2] clause 5.15.7).